estokes/FLenser/README.md

 A simple object relational mapper for F# algebraic types.

+Type providers and query expressions can be great, however FLenser is for you if,

+* You don't want the complexity of setting up type providers in your dev/prod environment
+* You want to work directly with F# algebraic types instead of traditional objects
+* You don't mind (or prefer) using SQL directly

 ## Installation

 NuGet Packages are avaliable.
 There is a package for the core FLenser.Core, as well